Updated November 2013

 - the name of the client on whose behalf you are depositing the money

-If you deposit funds through an automated teller machine (ATM), the bank receipt should be attached to the deposit slip for that deposit, or the source and client name should be written on the ATM receipt and included with your financial records.
+If you deposit funds through an ABM), the bank receipt should be attached to the deposit slip for that deposit, or the source and client name should be written on the ABM receipt and included with your financial records.

 Trust journals (By-Law 9, ss.
 18(1)–(2))